daniellevb00/scraping-dutch-housing-market/README.md

 <img width="1437" alt="Screenshot 2021-10-12 at 11 12 02" src="https://user-images.githubusercontent.com/90346612/136928508-388a21c2-885b-4ea7-9a8b-4deb02a84c7e.png">

-The goal of this project has been to scrape information per municipality (and later per province too).
-Therefore, pages like the ones displayed under step 2 and 3 have been utilized to obtain statistical housing-related measures per municipality (and province).
+The goal of this project has been to scrape information per municipality and per province (for completeness).
+Therefore, pages like the ones displayed under step 2 and 3 have been utilized to obtain statistical housing-related measures per municipality and province.

 #### 2.2 How many instances are there in total (of each type, if appropriate?)